jubcse2026/jubcse2026.github.io/README.md

 1. Fork this repository and create a new branch for your profile.
 2. Add your portrait image to the `images/` folder.
 Recommended: square JPG/PNG, ~300–800px on the long edge.
 Example filename: `images/sourav-kumar.jpg`.
 3. Create a JSON file for your profile inside the `students/` folder.
 Copy the provided template `students/template.json` and save as `students/<your-id>.json` (for example `students/sourav-kumar.json`).
-4. Open `students/index.json` and add the filename of your profile JSON to the array (for example add `"sourav-kumar.json"`).
-Keep the list sorted however you prefer.
+4. Commit your changes and open a Pull Request to this repository.
+After review the maintainer will merge and your profile will appear on the site automatically.

-5. Commit your changes and open a Pull Request to this repository.
-After review the maintainer will merge and your profile will appear on the site.
+**Note:** The site automatically discovers all JSON files in the `students/` folder (excluding `template.json`) and displays them.
+No manual manifest updates are needed.

 Student JSON template and fields
 --------------------------------